ChameleonCloud/docs/source/technical/project.rst

 Recharge or Extend Your Allocation
 __________________________________

-In the *Allocations* section of your :ref:`project-details`, you may view your project start and end dates, current Service Unit usage and request a Service Unit recharge or project extension.
-To request a Service unit recharge or project extension, click the link next to your project in the *Actions* column of this section.
+In the *Allocations* section of your :ref:`project-details`, you may view your project start and end dates, current *Service Unit* usage and request a *Service Unit* recharge or project extension.
+To request a *Service Unit* recharge or *Project* extension, click the link next to your project in the *Actions* column of this section.

 .. _manage-users: